 We all know how hard it can be to stay on track with our health and fitness goals the lead up to Christmas.
 As the weather gets warmer, Christmas parties kick into full swing, we celebrate at work parties and see the return of weddings… your social life could see your health and fitness goals start to slip.

-And let’s be honest, there is a lot to celebrate as we get ready to say goodby to 2020 for good.
+And let’s be honest, there is a lot to celebrate as we get ready to say goodby to another year.
 But do not let the parties bring your undone.
 In fact just by having a plan, can be the difference between staying on course or having a blow out that will takes weeks to recover from.

 For me this time of year used to be a source of anxiety, after spending so much of the year being focused- it is hard to relax and let festive spirit wash over you.
 But here is the thing, the last thing you want is to regret not enjoying this time with family and friends.
 Your health and fitness goals will always be there, while being able to spend quality time with people you love will be memories you will cheering forever.